 The color of raw pork belly meat may range from creamy white to gray-white.
-Once you cook it, the color darkens as they tend to become golden brown, especially if sauteed on high heat or baked.
+Once you cook it, the color darkens as it tends to become golden brown, especially if sauteed on high heat or baked.

 The pig stomach is quite delicate and tender when cooked.
 It also has a milder pork flavor than standard fried pork meat.
 This is because most Buche meat is soaked in strong vinegar solutions during cleaning, which tones down the offal-porkish taste.

 Also note that the pig's stomach has a buttery, umami flavor attached to it.